lknite/daytwo/daytwo-argocd-register-controller/README.md

 todo

 ## configuration environment variables ##
+### required ###
-- (required) Comma separated list of management clusters to sync w/ argocd
+- Comma separated list of management clusters to sync w/ argocd
-  - name: MANAGEMENT_CLUSTERS
-  - value: clusters
+  - MANAGEMENT_CLUSTERS: clusters1
-- (required) Argocd auth token of account which will be used to add clusters to argocd
+- Argocd auth token of account which will be used to add clusters to argocd
-  - name: ARGOCD_AUTH_TOKEN
-  - value: ...
+  - ARGOCD_AUTH_TOKEN: ...
+### optional ###
+- To specify an alternative location for argocd ('argocd' by default):
+  - ARGOCD_NAMESPACE: argocd
-- (optional) To disable the label copy feature (enabled by default):
+- To disable the label copy feature (enabled by default):
-  - name: OPTION_DISABLE_LABEL_COPY
-  - value: true
+  - OPTION_DISABLE_LABEL_COPY: true

 ## status ##
 - main functionality implemented